 Whenever possible, the parent or guardian should make arrangements so that it is not necessary for school personnel to administer a medication to a student.
 However there are cases when a student's health could be compromised by not getting medication during school hours.
 When sending any prescription or non- prescription medication to school each year, the parent must:

 - Send medication in the original container with directions.

-- Complete the IUSD Medication Administration form (to be signed by both parent and physician)
+- Complete the IUSD Medication Administration form signed by both parent and licensed authorized health care provider.

 Storage: Medication to be administered at school is to be kept in the health office.
 Other special requests may be discussed with the Credentialed School Nurse.